siara550/siara550/README.md

 As a Break Through Tech Fellow, I’ve been growing my skills in machine learning, Python, and project management while collaborating with amazing peers and industry mentors to build AI projects with impact.

-Right now, I’m looking for new grad opportunities in product, data, or AI—somewhere I can keep learning and help build things that matter.
+Right now, I’m looking for new grad opportunities in product, data, or AI, somewhere I can keep learning and help build things that matter.

 ---